 Trysten was born in Houston, Texas, in July 2001.
 He is 18 years old, attends Ball High School on Galveston Island and lives in Galveston County, Texas.
-He is with his mother during the academic school year and travels to visit his father in Ras Tanura, Saudi Arabia, during the holidays and every summer break.
+He is with his mother during the academic school year and travels to visit his father in Ras Tanura, Saudi Arabia, during the holidays and summer breaks.
 Trysten and his Dad enjoy traveling the world and have visited many countries together... hence his personal social media page is called, "Epilepsy Voyages".

 Trysten’s story of epilepsy begins with a diagnosis of Grand Mal/Tonic Clonic - Myoclonic - Absence Seizures and a heart condition, Sinus Arrhythmia, at age 12 in August 2013 while visiting family in Huntsville, Texas.
 After his diagnosis, he found that having epilepsy was not easy to talk about with others which left him feeling alone and excluded.
 After spending three weeks in the hospital and being told to hide his condition to keep from being held back in life, he and his mother decided it was time to make a difference by raising awareness.
 It was time to speak up and tackle epilepsy together!